Zum Hauptinhalt springen

 Supply-Chain Attacks: The Greatest Risk for IT Service Providers

-According to Bitkom, supply-chain attacks have increased fivefold in the past two years.
-Prominent cases like SolarWinds (2020) and Kaseya (2021) show: A compromised IT service provider can serve as an entry point for hundreds of client networks.
-The average cyber damage for German companies is 45,370 EUR (GDV 2024), in cascading supply-chain attacks this amount quickly multiplies.
+Bitkom reports that supply-chain attacks have risen fivefold over the past two years.
+The SolarWinds (2020) and Kaseya (2021) breaches made the mechanism plain: one compromised IT service provider becomes the entry point into hundreds of client networks.
+The average cyber claim for a German company is 45,370 EUR (GDV 2024), and in a cascading supply-chain attack that single figure is multiplied across every customer affected.

 Typical Risk Scenarios